 Combination Truck Hours of Delay

-Combination truck hours of delay measures the additional travel time experienced by a combination truck beyond what would be expected during uncongested conditions.
+Combination truck hours of delay measures the additional travel time experienced by a combination truck beyond what would be experienced during uncongested conditions.

 Methodology